Michael21107/intellibeams-new-readme/README.md

 >
 >- <span style="color:green"> 💡 <span style="font-weight: bold; color: white;">Realistic Lights:</span> Implemented real lights (Number Plate Supported at the moment).</span>
 >
->- <span style="color:green"> 🔑 <span style="font-weight: bold; color: white;">Engine Key Function:</span> Introduced a new Engine Key functionality, allowing players to toggle the engine on and off using a specific keybinding editable in the ini file (e.g., <code>E</code> to start/stop).
+>- <span style="color:green"> 🔑 <span style="font-weight: bold; color: white;">Engine Key Function:</span> Introduced a new Engine Key functionality, allowing players to toggle the engine on and off using a specific keybinding editable in the INI file (e.g., <code>E</code> to start/stop).
 Adding an extra layer of realism and immersion for vehicle control.
-When you get into a vehicle you have to toggle engine using the EngineKeif set and if AllowEngineControl is true in the ini.</span>
+When you get into a vehicle you have to toggle the engine using the EngineKeif set and if AllowEngineControl is true in the INI.</span>
 >
 >- <span style="color:green"> 🔑 <span style="font-weight: bold; color: white;">Headlight Key Functionality:</span> A new feature has been implemented, enabling players to control vehicle headlights with the default game key, <code>H</code>.
 This allows for seamless toggling of headlights on or off during gameplay.
-Engine has to be on for this to work.</span>
+The engine has to be on for this to work.</span>
 >
 >- <span style="color:green"> 🛑 <span style="font-weight: bold; color: white;">Emergency Brake (Beta):</span> Added a beta version of Emergency Brake functionality, which triggers brake light flashing when the emergency brake is activated or the player is speeding in certain conditions.
-This adds a more realistic emergency brake system, allowing players to use <code>S</code> for braking with enhanced visual feedback. <b style="color: white;">Please give us feedback on this so we can improve this in future updates.</b></span>
+This adds a more realistic emergency brake system, allowing players to use <code>S</code> for braking with enhanced visual feedback. <b style="color: white;">Please give us feedback so we can improve this in future updates.</b></span>
 >
 >- <span style="color:green"> ⚡ <span style="font-weight: bold; color: white;">Enhanced High Beam Flash for Players & AI:</span> Improved flash patterns and delay settings to deliver a more realistic lighting effect.</span>
 >